Dante Rivera

-Dante Rivera (born August 12, 1984 in Manhattan, New York) is an American retired mixed martial artist.
+Dante Rivera (born August 12, 1974) is an American retired mixed martial artist.
 He was a cast member of SpikeTV's The Ultimate Fighter 7 making it to the quarterfinals where he was defeated by Jesse Taylor.

-Dante Rivera is the owner of Danter Rivera Brazilian Jiu-Jitsu in Freehold NJ.
-He operates a successful school with kids, teens, and adult classes.
+Rivera is the owner of Dante Rivera Brazilian Jiu-Jitsu in Freehold Township, New Jersey.

 Mixed martial arts career

 The Ultimate Fighter

 Dante was selected to be a part of the seventh season of The Ultimate Fighter.
 In order to get into the house and actually compete on the show, Rivera had to fight John Wood, a training partner of Forrest Griffin.
 Rivera defeated Wood via kimura submission and was then selected to be a part of Griffin's team.
 In the first round of the tournament, Rivera was matched up against Brandon Sene, defeating him via decision and moving him onto the next round.
 Rivera's next fight came against teammate Jesse Taylor.
 Taylor defeated Rivera via unanimous decision and ended Rivera's chances of winning the show.

 During the show, Rivera was consistently shown arguing with the young and inexperienced Matt Riddle.
 Dante, on more the one occasion, stated that he would retire if Riddle defeated him.